Feature: #105549 - Support qualified and unqualified ISO8601 dates in DataHandler

 Description

-The DataHandler PHP API has been extended to support qualified and unqualified ISO8601 date formats in order to correctly process supplied timezone offsets, if supplied.
+The DataHandler API has been extended to support both qualified and unqualified ISO 8601 date formats, correctly handling supplied timezone offsets when provided.

 Format Examples